The iconic Arecibo telescope, damaged by two cable failures within three months, is beyond repair.

 Arecibo Observatory, the iconic 305-meter (1,000-foot) radio dish nestled in the forested hills in Puerto Rico, is to be decommissioned for safety reasons, say officials with the National Science Foundation (NSF).

 The announcement follows two unexpected and devastating events.
-In August, a cable that helped support the receiver platform suspended over the dish wrenched out of its socket, twisting the 900-ton platform and crashing down on the dish below.
+In August, a cable that helped support the receiver platform suspended over the dish wrenched out of its socket, crashing down on the dish below.
 Engineers assessed the damage, but before orders for replacements had a chance to come through, another cable snapped on November 6th, causing additional damage and leaving the structural integrity of the telescope unclear.
 Attempts to repair the telescope could put lives at risk.

 “Any engineering approach to better understanding the strength left in the main cables involves considerable risk for human life and could in fact accelerate the uncontrolled collapse of the structure,” says Ralph Gaume, director of NSF’s Division of Astronomical Sciences.